 Faculty and Researchers

-Elizabeth Stites’ work focuses on the effects of conflict and violence on civilian livelihoods.
+Elizabeth Stites directs Feinstein’s Research Program on Conflict and Livelihoods, focused on the effects of conflict and violence on civilian livelihoods.
 She is particularly interested in how different members within a household make changes to their livelihoods in times of conflict or crisis, and also how violence and livelihood strategies can reinforce each other.
 On the policy level she examines the effects of humanitarian, development, and military policies on livelihoods, security, and gender roles.
 Her field work aims to improve the effectiveness of international and national policies through evidence-based research reflecting the lived experiences of local communities.
 She aims to understand the challenges and hopes that inform people’s daily decision making, and strives to ensure that local people’s voices and experiences are heard in contexts in which they are often invisible.
 She has worked in multiple countries in sub-Saharan Africa, in Afghanistan, Bosnia, and Nepal and on the Syria crisis.

 Prior to joining Feinstein, Elizabeth worked as a consultant to UN organizations, academic centers, and international non-profits.
 She lived in South Africa for four years in the 1990s, where she researched post-apartheid land restitution and worked closely with families, community groups, government agencies, and non-profit organizations.